jsk-ros-pkg/jsk_3rdparty/power_switching_tools_ros/README.md

-  power_cycle_interval (default "1.0"): Interval [sec] in USB power cycle using USB PPPS hub power_cycle_service (default "~power_cycle"): Name of service for USB power cycle power_service (default "~power"): Name of service for USB power switching
+  power_cycle_interval (default "1.0"): Interval [sec] in USB power cycle using USB PPPS hub power_cycle_service (default "~power_cycle"): Name of service for USB power cycle power_service (default "~power"): Name of service for USB power switching uhubctl_executable (default "uhubctl"): Command to control USB PPPS hub.
+You can add supplementary options to uhubctl command (e.g., 'uhubctl -r 100').
+In addition, you can specify the path to uhubctl command you installed on your own (e.g., '~/uhubctl/uhubctl')
 ```

 #### Services